‹ Back to Insights

 Coatings on Car Sensors and Why We Don’t Have Driverless Cars Yet

 Our relationship with our vehicles may have changed in the past few months, with the idea of commuting to work looking more like a shuffle to the desk across the room rather than a drive to the office across town.
-However, cars have not dropped from their prominence in our society.
+However, cars have not dropped in prominence in our society.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 One of the big reasons we only have these partially autonomous vehicles is because of the reliability factor.
 For cars to be able to drive themselves, these sensors would have to be perfect.
 They need to generate a continuous and accurate data stream regarding the constantly changing conditions around the vehicle.
-The sensors need to maintain the integrity of the AI data by operating consistently, every day, without fail or deterioration.
-The ability of the car to self-drive is completely compromised if any one of the sensors is diminished in its data collection capabilities.
+The sensors must maintain the integrity of the AI data by operating consistently, every day, without fail or deterioration.
+The ability of the car to self-drive is completely compromised if any of the sensors is diminished in its data collection capabilities.

 Car sensors are close to the ground, have grime and mud slung on them, get rained on, iced over, and put through extreme heat and hours of direct sunlight, yet they need to operate flawlessly.